-Form B - FY19 Amount Budgeted: \$2,864,265 Form B - FY19 Projected clients Served: 2,300 Form B - Amount Budgeted in FY18 Area Plan \$2,001,986 Form B - Projected Clients Served in FY18 Area Plan 1,805 Form B - Actual FY17 \$2,514,811 Form B - Actual FY17 1,929 propose and identify u will provide service Describe the activities you propose and identify where services will be provided.
+Form B - FY19 Amount Budgeted: \$2,864,265 Form B - FY19 Projected clients Served: 2,300 Form B - Amount Budgeted in FY18 Area Plan \$2,001,986 Form B - Projected Clients Served in FY18 Area Plan 1,805 Form B - Actual FY17 \$2,514,811 Form B - Actual FY17 1,929

+Expenditures Reported by Clients Serviced as Locals Reported by Locals

+Describe the activities you propose and identify where services will be provided.
 For each service, identify whether you will provide services directly or through a contracted provider.

 DBHS contracts to provide social detoxification services for youth and adults, including women and mothers with dependent children, in two sites within the county.
-These two sites are: 1.
-Volunteers of America/Cornerstone Counseling Center (VOA/CCC) Social Detoxification Center: A facility in Salt Lake for men and women.
-2. Salt Lake County's Division of Youth Services (DYS) program located in South Salt Lake provides detoxification services on an "as needed" basis for adolescents.
+These two sites are:

+- 1. Volunteers of America/Cornerstone Counseling Center (VOA/CCC) Social Detoxification Center: A facility in Salt Lake for men and women. - 2.
+Salt Lake County's Division of Youth Services (DYS) program located in South Salt Lake provides detoxification services on an "as needed" basis for adolescents.

 DBHS provides access to dedicated law enforcement jail diversion detox beds at VOA.
 Additionally, during FY18 new detox beds were added to support clients involved in Operation RIO Grande.

-Justify any expected increas n the number of individuals nding and/or any expected incr ater change). ease or decrease No significant changes.
-Describe any significant programmatic changes from the previous year.
+Justify any expected increase or decrease in funding and/or any expected increase or decrease in the number of individuals served (15% or greater change).

 15 new detox beds were added to support clients involved in Operation RIO Grande.

 If this service is not provided by the Local Authority, where are individuals accessing this level of care when needed?
 Who in your community provides this service?
 How is the service paid for?